-Local food relief hub at risk of closure as donations dry up
+Food relief hub at risk of closure as donations dry up

 Teen Challenge Murray Bridge have until December 31 to raise vital funds or face being unable to renew their lease for another year.

-Local food relief hub at risk of closure as donations dry up
+Food relief hub at risk of closure as donations dry up

 Teen Challenge volunteers Jenny and Carol hope community donations can keep the food relief organisation going next year.
 Photo: Liana Webster

-Around 15 people a day are able to get emergency food relief from a small drop in centre on Marchand Street.
+Around 15 people a day are able to get emergency food relief from a small drop-in centre on Marchand Street.

-However, in 31 days this vital service may no longer be able to continue for the community, with lack of funds threatening their 2026 lease renewal.
+However, in 31 days this vital service may no longer be able to continue for the community, with a lack of funds threatening their 2026 lease renewal.

 Teen Challenge Murray Bridge not only provides emergency food relief but counselling, turning point courses and generally being available to listen to people who may be struggling.

-Despite past council funding and the support of weekly donations from McCues bakery, donations of finance and food have been consistently decreasing.
+Despite past council funding and the support of weekly donations from McCues Bakery, donations of finance and food have been consistently decreasing.

-"We get food and finance donated but lots of those people are passing away and now we have no income."
+"We get food and finance donated, but lots of those people are passing away and now we have no income."

 "We really can't not be here."